momentohq/public-dev-docs/docs/introduction/what-is-serverless-caching.md

 If you're an indie hacker or an early-stage startup that's looking to save money, Momento is a great fit for you as well.

 First, Momento has a painless self-service sign up.
-You can get a Momento authentication token and [start writing to your cache in less than five minutes](/getting-started).
+You can get a Momento authentication token and [start writing to your cache in less than five minutes](./../getting-started).
 You don't need to talk to a salesperson or sign an upfront contract.
 In fact, you don't even need to enter a credit card to enjoy the free tier.

 Second, Momento has a generous free tier.
-You get 50 GB free each month (see [pricing](/pricing) for details).
+You get 50 GB free each month (see [pricing](./../manage/pricing) for details).
 Our goal is to allow a wide variety of applications to run on Momento without ever paying us a cent.
 We want to provide a top-tier, robust service for applications that need it while also supporting a broad community of applications to use Momento as they grow.

 ## Conclusion

-In this page, you learned how Momento fits with every conception of serverless.
-Momento has been designed specifically for modern architectures, with a serverless operational model, an integration model that works well with Lambda-powered applications, and a sign up and billing model that works for all types of developers and teams.
+In this page, you learned how Momento Serverless Cache fits with every conception of serverless.
+Momento Serverless Cache has been designed specifically for modern architectures, with a serverless operational model, an integration model that works well with Lambda-powered applications, and a sign up and billing model that works for all types of developers and teams.

-If you're ready to get started with Momento, be sure to check out the following materials:
+If you're ready to get started with Momento Serverless Cache, be sure to check out the following materials:

-- Quickstart guide to [start caching with Momento](/getting-started) in less than 5 minutes;
+- Quickstart guide to [start caching with Momento](./../getting-started) in less than 5 minutes;

-- A practical guide for [integrating Momento with your AWS Lambda functions](/guides/caching-with-aws-lambda);
+- A practical guide for [integrating Momento with your AWS Lambda functions](./../develop/guides/caching-with-aws-lambda);

-- An in-depth tutorial about [adding caching to your serverless application](/serverless-cache-walkthrough/adding-a-cache-to-serverless).
+- An in-depth tutorial about [adding caching to your serverless application](./../develop/tutorials/serverless-cache-walkthrough/adding-a-cache-to-serverless).